 - NameRobot: NameRobot is also a software program that has an availability feature for trademark search and a business name generator feature.

-4. Do a Common Law Search
+Do a Common Law Search

-Apart from the fact that he is the owner of a live file or database of marks on which the mark is in use with the USPTO, then common law will then apply and envelop them.
+Apart from the fact that he is the owner of a live file or database of marks on which the mark is in use with the USPTO, the common law will then apply and envelop them.

 It even claims that the trademark could claim exclusive rights under trademark use of commerce despite not being the registered default paradigm.
 One would then go ahead and do the following in an attempt to pursue common law.
 Google search: Attempt to Google any product, company, or service that earlier had a marked or logoed appearance like yours in an attempt to establish whether your mark of interest exists or not.